 No. The Motley Fool is not a guarantee that you will make money.
 Investing in stocks carries risk, and what you do with your money is ultimately up to you.
 However, results speak for themselves.

 As of writing this article, Motley Fool Stock Advisor is up 574% on the year.
-Those who follow their recommendations tend to make money over the long-run, but again, it is never a guarantee.
+Those who follow their recommendations tend to make money in stocks over the long run, but again, it is never a guarantee.

 Some of their stock picks take off, while others drop.
 This is completely normal though for stocks, so do not be discouraged.

 What Stocks Does the Motley Fool Recommend?